 On what areas of my body can you waxing for me?

-I can remove hair from your back, chest, shoulders, stomach, abdomen, arms, underarms and legs.
-I can also do intimate male waxing (the infamous "back, sac and crack") as well as removing hair from your buttocks, or giving you a Brazilian, Boyzilian or a Hollywood waxing.
+We can remove hair from your back, chest, shoulders, stomach, abdomen, arms, underarms and legs.
+We can also do intimate male waxing (the infamous "back, sac and crack") as well as removing hair from your buttocks, or giving you a Brazilian, Boyzilian or a Hollywood waxing.

 What sort of male waxing do you do?

 That depends on which area of your body you would like hair to be removed from.
-If you would like hair removed from your back, chest, shoulders, stomach, abdomen, arms, underarms, and legs, I do warm waxing using wax strips.
+If you would like hair removed from your back, chest, shoulders, stomach, abdomen, arms, underarms and legs, we use warm wax using wax strips.

-For intimate male waxing (back, sac and crack, buttocks, a Brazilian, Boyzilian or Hollywood waxing), I use the hot wax applied with a spatula.
+For intimate male waxing (back, sac and crack, buttocks, a Brazilian, Boyzilian or Hollywood waxing) we use hot wax applied with a spatula.